OpenVidu/openvidu.io-docs/docs/openvidu-pro/deployment/on-premises.md

         - **80 TCP**: if you select Let's Encrypt to generate an SSL certificate this port is used by the generation process.
         - **443 TCP**: OpenVidu Inspector is served by default in standard https port.
         - **3478 TCP+UDP**: used by TURN server to resolve clients IPs.
+        - **5044 TCP**: Necessary for Media Nodes instances to send metrics to OpenVidu. <strong style="color: #990000">WARNING!!</strong> This port must be closed to the internet and only available for _Media Nodes_.
+        - **9200 TCP** Necessary for Media Nodes Instances to send metrics and logs to ElasticSearch. <strong style="color: #990000">WARNING!!</strong> This port must be closed to the internet and only available for _Media Nodes_.
         - **40000 - 65535 TCP+UDP**: used by TURN server to establish relayed media connections.<br><br>

     - **Close all other ports**: this is VERY important to avoid external attacks to OpenVidu internal services.
 Check OpenVidu Server Pro Node troubleshooting section [Close ports to avoid external attacks](#close-ports-to-avoid-external-attacks) to learn more about this.